 Empowering the growth of underrepresented businesses through marketing collaboration and advertising

 The Community Connect grant is part of The Seattle Times’ commitment to increasing the visibility of our region’s underrepresented communities.
-By offering free marketing and advertising services, we hope to boost the profile of underrepresented local businesses and help them succeed.
+By offering free marketing and advertising services, we hope to boost the profile of underrepresented local businesses and nonprofits to help them succeed.

 Congratulations to this year’s awardees!

-The applications for the 2021 grant are closed.
+The applications for the 2022 grant are closed.
 Interested in applying for next year’s Community Connect grant?
 Contact us.

 For the purposes of this grant, “underrepresented” is defined as African American, Black, Asian, Pacific Islander and Native Hawaiian, Latinx or Hispanic, South Asian, Arab, Native American, LGBTQ+, women and people with disabilities, with specific emphasis on BIPOC (Black, Indigenous and people of color).
-To qualify, a business must be at least 51% owned, operated and controlled by a person identifying as one or more of these underrepresented communities.
+To qualify, an organization must be at least 51% owned, operated and controlled by a person identifying as one or more of these underrepresented communities.

 The Seattle Times accepts truthful and legitimate advertising that complies with all state and federal laws.
-Advertising that we deem offensive and/or detrimental to individuals, groups or other businesses is not allowed.
+Advertising that we deem offensive and/or detrimental to individuals, groups or other organizations is not allowed.
 For more information, refer to our company policies, terms and conditions.